 capital works means the acquisition of land, the construction, modification and renovation of buildings and the purchase of plant and equipment, or any of those things.

-[Section 25B inserted by No. 27 of 1998 s.
+[Section 25B inserted: No. 27 of 1998 s.
 8.]

 25C.
 Borrowing by the Minister